-University of Edinburgh spent £40K+ on car used by vice-chancellor Peter Mathieson
+University of Edinburgh spent £40K on car for use by VC Peter Mathieson and senior managers

 Questions about the car’s use follow a series of reports into Peter Mathieson’s expenses